-The staff at Lewknor C of E Primary School will continue to forge home/school links and encourage parents to be partners in the education process.
+The staff at Lewknor Church of England Primary School will continue to forge home/school links and encourage parents to be partners in the education process.
 Parents are involved from the outset and encouraged to discuss any concerns with class teachers as they arise.
-They are always encouraged to take part in the process of reviewing and monitoring provision and progress.